SmartTokenLabs/attestation/ethereum/lib/ERC-Readme.md

 ## ERC - Merkle Tree Attestations

-### Introduction
+### Introduction & Purpose

-With the advent of blockchains like Ethereum, we are able to validate identifiers which attest to a users identity or credentials inside and outside a smart contract.
-This ERC outlines a way we can validate a users identifiers in an efficient and privacy enabled way which can be used both on chain and off chain.
+With blockchains like Ethereum, we are able to validate identifiers which attest to a users identity or credentials.
+In this ERC, we outline a way to do so using a Merkle tree structure which allows anyone to efficiently validate themselves in a privacy enabled fashion.

-### Purpose

-The purpose of this ERC is to show how a simple merkle tree attestation can be pulled off inside a smart contract and used for services like the ones outlined here (TODO add link)

-With a merkle tree attestation, we can validate only the needed information for a user while keeping the rest off chain.

-For example, if Alice wants to buy property in New Zealand, she should only have to show that she is a Citizen of New Zealand and above the age of 18.
-It is not necessary for her to reveal her exact birth date or even her full name.
+Please note that these attestations are issued off chain and when used on chain they only require the relevant leaf nodes to be revealed.

+For example, if Alice wanted to buy beer tokens which can be redeemable for beer at the liquor store, she can provide the leaf of the merkle tree which states she is above 21.

 ### Draft implementation

-TODO make links
+`contract MerkleTreeAttestationInterface {
+    struct Attestation
+    {
+        bytes32[] merklePath;
+        bool valid;
+        uint8 v;
+        bytes32 r;
+        bytes32 s;
+        address attestor;
+        address recipient;
+        bytes32 salt;
+        bytes32 key;
+        bytes32 val;
+    }

+    function validate(Attestation attestation) public returns(bool);
+}`

+### relevant implementation examples
+[Here](https://github.com/alpha-wallet/blockchain-attestation/blob/master/ethereum/lib/MerkleTreeAttestation.sol) is an example implementation of the MerkleTreeAttestationInterface
+[Here](https://github.com/alpha-wallet/blockchain-attestation/blob/master/ethereum/example-james-squire/james-squire.sol) is an example service which would use such a merkle tree attestation